kimoppalfens/kimoppalfens.github.io/_posts/2020-12-30-Logging in the cloud - Part 1.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/azurelogs/azurelogs2.jpg)

 Select, or create a new resource group and choose a name for your container.
 If needed, you can adjust the options in the other sections, but for our purpose, the defaults are good enough, so just click "Review + Create".
-After reviewing "Create" to actually create our blob container
+After reviewing click "Create" to actually create our blob container

 ![alt]({{ site.url }}{{ site.baseurl }}/images/azurelogs/azurelogs3.jpg)